 Match Day II is the 1987 sequel to Match Day.
 It was again coded by Jon Ritman and published by Ocean Software.

 The graphics in Match Day II were created by Bernie Drummond (who famously made Batman with Ritman in 1986), and could be described as “more characterful” than in the previous game.
 One thing is certain, though: the players in Match Day II definitely have Eighties haircuts!

-Continue reading Match Day II, ZX Spectrum
+Match Day, ZX Spectrum